LombardiDaniel/Freya/README.md

 ## Deployment

 Freya is intended to be a cheap autonomous garden, used primarily on apartment verandas.
 The software is written in C++ Arduino, and has a few sensors in it, that can be used and combined to measure/do what ever the user feels like.
 There is no Soil Acidity sensor because they can be quite expensive, and therefore, are over the desired budget.
-It need one power source (a simple 110V power outlet will do) but needs to be stepped down to 9-12V, to be suitable to the Arduino.
+It needs one power source (a simple 110V power outlet will do) but needs to be stepped down to 9-12V, to be suitable to the Arduino.

 ## Built With